kkensuke/myjb-en/_sources/pages/basic/alias.md

 alias gs='git status'
 ```

-### Define an alias of several commands with arguments (function)
+### Function
 ```bash
 gacpm() { git add -A && git commit -m "$1" && git push origin main }
 ```

-For example, you can define an alias to make a new repository with just one command.
+For example, you can define a function to make a new repository with just one command.
 ```bash
 # $1 = private or public
 ginit() {